 The Anoka Sand Plain ecological subsection of Minnesota contains some of the last remnants of these rare habitats.
 The Anoka Sand Plain covers approximately 485,600 hectares in east-central Minnesota and encompasses all or portions of Anoka, Benton, Chisago, Crow Wing, Isanti, Hennepin, Mille Lacs, Morrison, Ramsey, Sherburne, Stearns, and Wright counties, including the northern edge of the Twin Cities metropolitan area.
 It is largely characterized by a broad, flat plain of glacial outwash sands and is bordered on the southwestern edge by the Mississippi river.
 The generally flat topography and sand substrate of the subsection are the result of meltwater from the Grantsburg sublobe during the last glaciation (MN DNR 2005), and dunes were formed by prevailing winds during periods of extreme drought during the mid-Holocene, between 8000-4000 years before present (Keen 1985).
 The substrate and topography resulted in a landscape with few impediments to fire and subsequent development of unique fire-adapted ecosystems.
 At the time of the public land survey, the predominant vegetation of the Anoka Sand Plain was oak savanna and upland prairie, surrounded by varied wetland complexes (Marschner 1974, MN DNR 2006).
 The subsection contains some of the highest quality examples of dry oak savanna in Minnesota, but destruction continues to threaten its persistence (MN DNR 2017).
-As of the publication of the 2006 State Wildlife Action Plan (MN DNR 2006), population growth in the Anoka Sand Plain was the fastest of any subsection in the state, and more than 90% of the land was in private ownership.
-The 2006 Minnesota Department of Natural Resources (DNR) subsection profile for the Anoka Sand Plain (MN DNR 2006) identified 97 Species in Greatest Conservation Need that were known or predicted to occur within the Anoka Sand Plain, including 39 species that were federally or state Endangered, Threatened, or Special Concern (MN DNR 2006).
-The Wildlife Action Plan and subsection profile identified continued habitat loss, fragmentation, and degradation as key challenges facing Minnesota Species in Greatest Conservation Need in the Anoka Sand Plain (MN DNR 2006), but the amount of native habitat in this area has continued to decline (MN DNR 2017), to the detriment of rare native animal species that depend on it for survival
+When the 2006 State Wildlife Action Plan (MN DNR 2006) was published, population growth in the Anoka Sand Plain was the fastest of any subsection in the state, and more than 90% of the land was in private ownership.
+The 2006 Minnesota Department of Natural Resources (MN DNR) subsection profile for the Anoka Sand Plain (MN DNR 2006) identified 97 Species in Greatest Conservation Need that were known or predicted to occur within the Anoka Sand Plain, including 39 species that were federally or state Endangered, Threatened, or Special Concern (MN DNR 2006).
+The Wildlife Action Plan and subsection profile identified continued habitat loss, fragmentation, and degradation as key challenges facing Minnesota Species in Greatest Conservation Need in the Anoka Sand Plain (MN DNR 2006), but the amount of native habitat in this area has continued to decline (MN DNR 2017), to the detriment of rare native animal species that depend on it for survival.

 Study overview and hypotheses

 Our project was designed to inform habitat restoration within the Anoka Sand Plain by examining the relationships between habitat characteristics and the occupancy and abundance patterns of specialist animal species within Sand Dunes State Forest and Sherburne National Wildlife Refuge in Sherburne County, MN.
-Sand Dunes State Forest (hereafter, Sand Dunes) and Sherburne National Wildlife Refuge (hereafter, Sherburne) are spatially adjacent natural areas that have been managed under different strategies since the mid-20th century.
-Both contain areas of native upland habitat and provide an opportunity for conservation of rare Anoka Sand Plain plant and animal communities.
+Sand Dunes State Forest and Sherburne National Wildlife Refuge (hereafter, Sand Dunes and Sherburne, respectively) are spatially adjacent natural areas that have been managed under different strategies since the mid-20th century.
+Both contain areas of native upland habitat and provide an opportunity for conservation of rare plant and animal communities.
 Recognizing an opportunity to preserve and restore rare and important habitat features, the MN DNR Divisions of Forestry, Ecological and Water Resources, and Fish and Wildlife reached a joint agreement in 2013 to restore some areas within Sand Dunes to an approximation of pre-settlement vegetation and to permanently manage these areas for rare plant and animal species and the unique habitats on which they depend (MN DNR 2013b).
 We designed this project to function in conjunction with the 2013 operational plan for Sand Dunes (MN DNR 2013b) and to inform a process of ongoing management designed to protect and restore Anoka Sand Plain habitats for rare native species, specifically MN Species in Greatest Conservation Need.